AkshataM17/ai-service-assistant-updated/README.md

 ## Features

-- AI Powered CSS customer service agent
+- AI Powered customer service agent
 - Provide data only once and it answers the queries
 - Easy to use UI interface